ashep/d5y/README.md

 - the circuit, PCB and the firmware should support several kinds of displays out of the box;
 - no fucking Arduino;

-## Displays
+## About displays

-On of the main ideas behind this project is to develop a single PCB and firmware which will be compatible with several kinds of displays.
-Currently only one display is supported, MAX7219-based single color 32x8 dot matrix display, which is widely popular among DIYers and can be easily purchased on [AliExpress](https://www.aliexpress.com/wholesale?SearchText=max7219+matrix) or any local reseller.
+One of the main ideas behind this project is to develop a single circuit and firmware which will be compatible with several kinds of displays.
+Currently only one display is supported, MAX7219-based single color 32x8 dot matrix, which is widely popular among DIYers and can be easily purchased on [AliExpress](https://www.aliexpress.com/wholesale?SearchText=max7219+matrix) or any local reseller.

 ## How to get source code